AngelaBi/GenPhysLaboratory/ExperimentsGenPhysI/SimpleProjectile.md

     Only pull piston back to slot denoted by arrows on the launcher itself.
     ```

+    ```{admonition} Hold Launcher Plate
+    :class: warning
+    To help prevent the launcher from falling to the floor and breaking, please hold on to the rectangular plate that holds the launcher.
+    ```

     ```{admonition} Push, don't smack.
 Use release bar, not finger.
     :class: note
     - Ensure the ball is resting against the piston such that the piston will push rather than hit the ball out of the launcher.